t-chov/cles/README.md

 ### I have no active conneciton.

-If you have this error message, you have to set `ES_SNIFF` false.
+If you have this error message, you have to set `ES_SNIFF` to false.

 ```
 initClient failure! cles: no active connection found: no Elasticsearch node available